pycharming/lantern_aws/README.md

 # Lantern Cloud

+**WARNING**: Restarting the lantern service (which is done automatically by the salt scripts on some circumstances) will kill all java processes in the fallback proxy.
+As of this writing there are no other java processes, but if you want to add any, keep this in mind.

 This project contains code and configuration scripts to launch and manage cloud servers for the [Lantern](https://github.com/getlantern/lantern) censorship circunvention tool.

 At this moment, two types of machines are launched and managed by this project: